 So when you find yourself at a crossroad in your recovery, tap into your inner self and honor her needs.

 We should not feel selfish or shameful for choosing to love and take care of ourselves.
-We should not feel as though we must sacrifice our own pursuit of joy, peace, and love in order to suffice another’s comfort.
+And we shouldn’t feel we must sacrifice our own pursuit of joy, peace, and love just to suffice another’s comfort.
 We do have a responsibility to nurture and build up the sweet soul within ourselves.

 Make the hard choices that bring you more fully into integrity with yourself, and let the world reap the bountiful blessing of experiencing the true YOU.